 Panini has agreed to dismiss its lawsuit against Art of the Game, a southern California dealer of autographed sports memorabilia.Last spring, Panini went to court over some signed Kobe Bryant memorabilia Art of the Game was selling inside Staples Center.
 They claimed it couldn’t be real because of Panini’s exclusive contract with Bryant.
 Art of the Game filed a counterclaim, insisting the items were indeed signed by Bryant, contract or not.

 Last week, the two parties settled out of court but what that settlement entails hasn’t been revealed.

 Early baseball photos reported stolen from the New York Public Library years ago have been popping up here and there for several years.
-Now, a 19th century cabinet photo of baseball pioneer Al Reach has apparently made its way to eBay. this report.
+Now, a 19th century cabinet photo of baseball pioneer Al Reach has apparently made its way to eBay.
+This photo has been missing from the library archives for at least 25 years and has made the rounds ever since according to this report.